 E-mail program corruption or other issues

-If you have checked or verified each of the above recommendations and are still unable to receive or send e-mail, it is possible that the e-mail program may have issues and we recommend that you reinstall it.
+If you have checked or verified each of the above recommendations and are still unable to receive or send e-mail, the e-mail program may have issues and we recommend that it be reinstalled.

 - Microsoft Outlook users may also want to see the Microsoft Outlook help page.